Chapter 9 Leaving Home

 “Yes, that is something to consider,” the Governor of Botswana and the Savanna biome said.
 “The fact that Mayone and Hagor were involved implies much.
 Andrew, why didn’t you tell the President?”

-“What were you planning to do with Sammie?” the Governor of New York and the Temperate Deciduous Forest Biome asked.
+“What were you planning to do with Sammie?” the Governor of New York and it’s Biome asked.

 “Do, oh well, the only thing I could think of was hiding Sammie until I could figure something out without tipping off Dylan, the Mayone, and through them, the Hagor.
 At least she would live,” Andrew said.